pcolt/pcolt/README.md

 #### 🏗️ Currently doing
 - 🌱 I'm currently starting a new project with an Arduino + Raspberry Pi producing and storing data from a sensor into a database, then a single-page app will consume and display the data.
-- 🌲 I have just completed a coupled [Express-React single page app](https://github.com/pcolt/react-scraper) and a [micro-service](https://github.com/pcolt/playwright-scraper) which are displaying repositories scraped from Git-Hub by topic.
+- 🌲 I have just completed a Express-React [single page app](https://github.com/pcolt/react-scraper) and a [micro-service](https://github.com/pcolt/playwright-scraper) which are displaying repositories scraped from Git-Hub by topic.
 This is my final project for the Helsinki University course [Open Full Stack](https://fullstackopen.com/en/).
 The idea is to develop further the project into a customizable platform where external users can run scrapers and download the results.
 - 👯 I’m looking to collaborate on open source projects, free-lance projects or full-time jobs.
 - 🤔 Do you want to help me or just study or have a chat with me?
 That's cool!
 Please check my contacts below.